day8/re-com/README.md

 # re-com

-A ClojureScript library of UI components, built on top of Dan Holmsand's brilliant [Reagent](http://reagent-project.github.io) which, in turn, is a layer over Facebook's trail blazing [React](http://facebook.github.io/react).
+A ClojureScript library of UI components, built on top of Dan Holmsand's wonderful [Reagent](http://reagent-project.github.io) which, in turn, is a layer over Facebook's trail blazing [React](http://facebook.github.io/react).

 Re-com has:

 * familiar UI widgetry such as dropdowns, date pickers, popovers, tabs, etc.  (in Reagent terms these are `components`)
-* layout `components` which organise widgets vertically and horizontally, within splitters, etc. `components` which put borders around their children.
+* layout `components` which organise widgets vertically and horizontally, within splitters, etc. Plus `components` which put borders around their children.
 Layouts can nest.
+Layouts are based on flexbox.
-* a [Bootstrap](http://getbootstrap.com/) flavour, mixed in with some [Material Design Icons](http://zavoloklom.github.io/material-design-iconic-font/icons.html).
+* a predominately [Bootstrap](http://getbootstrap.com/) flavour, mixed with some [Material Design Icons](http://zavoloklom.github.io/material-design-iconic-font/icons.html).

 In short, the stuff you'd need to build a desktop-class app.
-But, it is a work in progress - for a start some components are missing.
+But, very much a work in progress - for a start some components are missing.

 The layouts and components work harmoniously together (urmm, except for occasional bouts of English-soccer-hooligan-like hostility, but that's a bug right?).

 If you decide to use re-com, consider also using [re-frame](https://github.com/Day8/re-frame) (an MVC-ish framework).
 The two dovetail well, although both can be used independently -- for example, the demo program for re-com does not use re-frame.

 ## Are You Sure You Want To Be Here?